 All photography by Andrew Bydlon.

 Need more inspiration?
-Check out our Best Holiday Gifts for Less Than $50, Best Holiday Gifts for Runners, Best Holiday Gifts for Hikers and Campers, Best Holiday Gifts for Outdoorsy Dogs (and Their Humans) and more product roundups in our Trail Mix series.
+Check out our Best Holiday Gifts for Less Than $50, Best Holiday Gifts for Runners, Best Holiday Gifts for Hikers and Campers, Best Holiday Gifts for Outdoorsy Dogs (and Their Humans), Best Holiday Gifts for Gadget Lovers, Best Holiday Gifts for Snow and Winter Lovers and more product roundups in our Trail Mix series.